oseledets/tt-fort/README.md

   CPU = your_preset

 where your_preset is one from Makefile.in (e.g. CPU = i4-intel).
+You may start from the example file Makefile.cpu.default provided.
+!!!
+Note that the standalone programs (e.g. test_eigb below) require four-bytes integers (i4-gnu or i4-intel), while the MATLAB MEX libraries require 8-bytes integers, i8-gnu or i8-intel.
+!!!

 2) Run make
 It will compile the static libraries mytt.a and primme/primme.a